skordal/wagtail/README.md

 The goal of Wagtail is to be a simple operating system for the BeagleBoard, exploiting various features of C++11 (such as `std::function`, which works wonderfully for callback functions) in a way that benefits operating system development.
 Portability between compilers may be possible, but do not count on it.

-Wagtail currently has a working (though simple and inefficient) memory manager, can read FAT32 partitions on SD cards and it can run the `hello` application from the apps folder (which does nothing, except call SVC 1), and it can possibly fail horribly if said application is not located on the first partition of the SD card.

-The scheduler and process code is, however, very much a work in progress and is evolving quickly.

 How to build Wagtail
 --------------------